castai/docs/docs/product-overview/console/cost-report.md

 Normalized cost per 1 CPU - the **total cluster compute cost** divided by the **total number of CPUs** provisioned on a cluster.
 Subtotals of this number will also be calculated for spot, on-demand, and fallback instances.

 Workloads - a workload is an application running on Kubernetes.
-Whether your workload is a single component or several that work together, on Kubernetes, you run it inside a set of pods.

 Namespaces - a namespace provides a mechanism for isolating groups of resources within a single cluster.
 The names of resources need to be unique within a namespace but not across namespaces.
 Namespace-based scoping is applicable only for namespaced objects (e.g., Deployments, Services, etc.) and not for cluster-wide objects (e.g., StorageClass, Nodes, PersistentVolumes, etc.).